dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“What a blessing it is to love books as I love them;- to be able to converse with the dead, and to live amidst the unreal!” - Thomas Babington Macaulay
+“This book is not for people who read covers.
+Hence the reason the “about this book” section is on the inside.
+Because it will take that level of understanding to interpret the inside.
+The will, to want to read.
+You have to be willing to open the book, to find out about the book. - The Affidavit of Niedria Dionne Kenny” - Niedria Dionne Kenny
 </i>
 </blockquote>